You are currently viewing 10 Reasons Why Your Pinterest Traffic Dropped And How To Fix It

 7) Invest in a better Pinterest strategy

-Speaking as someone who’s managed a lot of Pinterest accounts and run accounts in different niches of my own.
-No two Pinterest accounts will work with the same strategy.
+Speaking as someone who’s managed a lot of Pinterest accounts and run accounts in different niches of my own, no two Pinterest accounts will work with the same strategy.
 Sometimes even accounts in the same niche won’t work with the same strategy.

 I like to think of a successful Pinterest Growth & Marketing strategy as a 3 step process: